cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 Webots 2020a contains a new complete apartment environment: check it [here](../guide/samples-environemnts.md#complete_apartment-wbt).

 On Linux, you can now also program your controllers with Python 3.8.

-While preparing the release of [robotbenchmark.net](https://robotbenchmark.net) v2.0, we continued the improvement of the simulation streaming code.
-First of all we improved the Webots online 3D viewer by adding the Bloom post-processing effect, adding a clean button in the console window, and fixing issues.
-Then, we updated the scripts to run the session and simulation server that now work with Python3.

 **Go and [download](https://cyberbotics.com/#download) Webots R2020a today, so you don't miss out on all these great new features!**